punits152/drug_activity_prediction/README.md

 To tackle this problem the data was read from a classical text file and was converted to data frame using Data_Getter class.
 I have not converted this data frame to csv due to its size.

-## Data Preprocessing
+A validation data with labels is also given for 350 observations.
+I will use crossvalidation for hyperparameter tuning and will use this validation set as the test data.
+I will use test data for predictions.
+You are free to suggest amendments.

 ## Model Selection
-There are two challanges in modelling a classifier
+There are two challanges here in modelling the classifier:
 1. Number of features is very high
 2. Data is imbalanced as there are only 78 active cases and 722 observations are inactive, therefore F1 score is preferred over accuracy score for assessing the predictions.